Sugar Ray Leonard: Media appearances

 Leonard has provided commercial endorsements for companies including Coca-Cola, EA Sports, Ford, Nabisco, Revlon and 7 Up.
 His most famous commercial was a 7 Up ad he did with his son, Ray Jr., Roberto Durán and Durán's son Roberto Jr. in the early 1980s.
 Leonard is among the most sought-after motivational/inspirational speakers in the world today.
 His speech, entitled "Power" (Prepare, Overcome and Win Every Round), is consistently booked with major Fortune 500 companies throughout the United States and abroad.

 Leonard has also worked as an actor.
+He cameos in the music video for The Time's 1990 single 'Jerk Out' as a bystander watching the band leave a party.
 He has appeared in numerous television shows, including Half & Half, L.A.
 Heat, Married... with Children, Renegade (1995) and Tales From The Crypt.
 He has also appeared in several movies, including I Spy and most recently The Fighter (2010), starring Christian Bale and Mark Wahlberg.
 This movie brought back memories of his fight with Dicky Eklund.
 He also worked as an adviser in the 2011 robot boxing film Real Steel.
 Leonard served as host and mentor to the aspiring fighters on The Contender.
 Sylvester Stallone, who co-hosted during the first season, was one of the executive producers, along with Mark Burnett.
 When Leonard left the show, he was replaced as host by Tony Danza for the final season.

 In 2001, Leonard launched Sugar Ray Leonard Boxing Inc., a boxing promotional company, and announced the company's strategic partnership with ESPN.
 Together, Leonard and ESPN would produce and promote "Sugar Ray Leonard and ESPN II Presents Friday Night Fights", which would air the first Friday of every month for twelve months.
 Leonard's boxing promotional company was dissolved in 2004.
 He had a falling out with partner Bjorn Rebney, whom he called "a cancer in my company."
 Speaking of his promotional company, Leonard said, "We did some great shows with evenly matched fights.
 I took great pride in it.
 But the TV show came about and made my decision a lot easier.
 I already had it in the back of my mind to dissolve the company.
 The working environment was not healthy."